 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Natural Diegesis And Aural Interaction With Landscape.
 One of M.R.
 James’ most recognisable writing traits is his emphasis on rural settings.
 From his own personal experience, of both exploring the churches of France on holiday bike-rides and living and holidaying in Suffolk and Norfolk, the rural landscape became almost as much of a story trope as the … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 5 (Landscape).

 (Watch in at least 480p.)
 I’ve been sitting on this ghost story for a while having finished it late in the summer.
 Even though I was excited to get something out there that I was actually happy with, it just didn’t feel right putting out a ghost story when it was still warm outside.
-The … Continue reading Short Film – The Coastal Path.
+The Coastal Path is destined to be part the Coven exhibition … Continue reading Short Film – The Coastal Path.

 Part 1.
 Part 2.
 Part 3.
 Nondiegetic Musical Themes And Textures.
 “Indeed, the celestial voices of film music do resemble a phantom in several significant ways.
 They are ephemeral, they are not ‘substantial’ or do not constitute part of what audiences cognise as important in the film, and have an effect that is not apparent.” – Donnelly (p.8, 2005).
 Though looking at nondiegetic scores for … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 4 (Music).